-To uninstall WaveStar for Oscilloscopes or WaveStar for Meters software, select Start > Programs > WaveStar for Oscilloscopes (or Meters) > Uninstall.
+To uninstall WaveStar for Oscilloscopes software, select Start > Programs > WaveStar for Oscilloscopes > Uninstall.
 You can also use the Add/Remove program in the Microsoft Windows Control Panel.
 Both uninstall methods activate the Uninstall wizard, which takes you through the uninstall process for the selected software.